trailheadapps/redwoods-insurance/README.md

 cd Salesforce\ Org\ Setup
 ```

-4. Create a scratch org and provide it with an alias (trailInsurance):
+4. Create a scratch org and provide it with an alias (codeysCarInsurance):

 ```
-sfdx force:org:create -s -f config/project-scratch-def.json -a trailInsurance
+sfdx force:org:create -s -f config/project-scratch-def.json -a codeysCarInsurance
 ```

 5. Push the app to your scratch org: